VadzimMatsiushonak/Bank-Api/README.md

 ##### default - application.yaml

-Runs default environment
+- Runs default environment

+##### local-psql - application-local-psql.yaml

+- Runs environment with PostgreSQL installed on your OS

 ##### local-mysql - application-local-mysql.yaml

-Runs environment with MySql installed on your OS
+- Runs environment with MySql installed on your OS

+##### docker-psql - application-docker-psql.yaml

+- Runs environment with PostgreSQL running in Docker

 ##### docker-mysql - application-docker-mysql.yaml

-Runs environment with MySql running in Docker
+- Runs environment with MySql running in Docker

+##### docker-kafka - application-docker-kafka.yaml

+- Runs environment with Kafka running in Docker

 ### Properties